Nick-infinity/Nick-infinity/README.md

 I'm a passionate and creative software developer from [India](https://www.google.com/maps/place/India/@20.0123533,64.4487244,4z/data=!3m1!4b1!4m5!3m4!1s0x30635ff06b92b791:0xd78c4fa1854213a6!8m2!3d20.593684!4d78.96288) 🇮🇳

-I'm currently an Under-Grad Electronics & Communication student.
+I'm currently working with Samsung India as SDE.

 I consider myself a curious and inquisitive person and a continuous learner, so on my spare time I like to work on side projects and try to keep learning new stuff to improve my skillset.